iEdgir01/radarr-autodelete/README.md

 ## What It Does

 - Deletes unmonitored movies from Radarr.
-- Removes movies in unsupported languages (defined by accepted_languages in the config.yml).
+- can remove movies in unsupported languages:
+  - set LANGUAGE_FILTER to true if this is required
+  - set ACCEPTED_LANGUAGES to languages you strictly want i.e (ACCEPTED_LANGUAGES=English,Japanese,Korean).
-- Keeps movies in a specified Plex collection to avoid deletion (defined by movie collection name in the config.yml).
+- Keeps movies in a specified Plex collection to avoid deletion (defined by MOVIE_COLLECTION_NAME).
 - Logs all actions for easy tracking.

 ## Usage